OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_beginnertutorial.md

 ## 3. Modeling an application

-1. Start by selecting the tenant where you are going to model, and you will be redirected to the modeling area.
+1. Start by selecting the tenant where you are going to model and you will be redirected to the modeling area (if you only have one tenant, redirection will be automatic).

     ![Homepage_Dashboard](/images/tutorials/beginner/Modeler-Homepage.PNG)